ojitha/ojitha.github.io/notes/productivity.md

 If you want, install the following packages to Atom editor:

-- Script (to execute python from IDE, CMD+i)
+- Script (to execute Python from IDE, CMD+i)
 - autocomplete-python
 - flake 8 (to enable `pip install flake8`)
 - python-autopep8

 ### Diff

-Here the way to semantically diff the XML files:
+Here is the way to semantically diff the XML files:
-First create your project in Python virtual enviroment:
+First, create your project in a Python virtual environment:

 ```bash
 python3 -m venv xmltest
 cd xmltest